daihuaye/greenblocks/README.md

 The game is about hurling balls at blocks to satisfy your primitive urge for destruction.

-You can find blosics 2 in here: http://jayisgames.com/games/blosics-2/
+You can find blosics 2 in [here](http://jayisgames.com/games/blosics-2/)

 This game is created for fun.